-Ceiling roller marks are the mark of an amateur when it comes to judging the quality a ceiling's paint job.
-You don't have to be a professional, however, to avoid them entirely.
-Even if you have no experience painting ceilings, you can create a smooth, professional-looking paint surface by following a few tips when it comes to rolling the paint in place.
+Paint roller marks on a ceiling signal that the paint job was done by an amateur, but you don't have to be a professional to avoid them entirely.
+Even if you have no experience painting ceilings, you can create a smooth, professional-looking paint surface by following the following steps when rolling paint.

-Thin thick paint so that it goes on cleanly and smoothly.
+Thick paint should be thinned so that it goes on cleanly and smoothly.
 Use a paint thinner that's compatible with your paint type.
-Test the paint on a piece of cardboard, before using it on your ceiling, until you achieve a consistency that rolls off the paint roller evenly without leaving any ridges at the painted edges.
+Test the paint on a piece of cardboard, before using it on your ceiling—strive for a consistency that rolls off the paint roller evenly without leaving any ridges at the painted edges.

 Keep the roller wet but not saturated with paint.
-Use a bucket with a roller screen for a more even distribution of paint on the roller.
+Use a clean 5-gallon bucket with a roller screen for a more even distribution of paint on the roller.
 Dip the roller slightly against the paint surface in the bucket and then spread the paint along the roller surface with the screen.
-Do not submerge the roller, as this will leave paint on the joints of the roller where the roller cover connects.
-This paint can then seep out during application, creating heavier paint deposits on the roller ends causing marks.
+Do not submerge the roller, because this saturates the roller joints and is almost certain to result in roller marks.

 Apply the paint lightly against the ceiling without pushing harder than necessary.
 Use overlapping strokes consisting of a forward stroke with the roller followed by a backward stroke that overlaps.
 You can also move your roller in the shape of a "W" to ensure an even coat that avoids moving the roller in a series of straight lines.
 Remember to apply the paint thinly—Heavier coats increase the chance of roller marks,